 9. Carolingian Cross

-The Carolingian Cross is a Celtic symbol that symbolizes three things: unity, balance and God.
-The symbol features four crosses on each side.
-It is very similar to the Celtic Cross symbol.
-You can have this designed on your Kilt sporran as well.
+The Carolingian Cross is a Celtic symbol that symbolizes unity, balance, and God.
+The symbol features four crosses on each side and is similar to the Celtic Cross symbol.
+It can also be designed on Kilt sporran.

 See also: Everything you need to know about Tweed